Lynn Breedlove: Spoken word, open mike, and radio shows

-Homobiles Non-Profit
+Homobiles non-profit

-Breedlove is the founder of the San Francisco based non-profit Homobiles, a California NPO 501c3 committed to providing secure and reliable transit to the SF Bay Area LGBTIQQ community and its allies.
+Breedlove is the founder of the San Francisco based non-profit Homobiles, a California NPO 501(c)(3) committed to providing secure and reliable transit to the SF Bay Area LGBTIQQ community and its allies.
 Homobiles is credited by Sidecar Co-Founder Sunil Paul as the first peer-to-peer ridesharing service in the United States and the inspiration for Sidecar's business model.

 Homobiles officially launched their donation-based community mutual aid service in 2011 after Breedlove first began giving rides in 2010 - to protect drag performers and people who didn't feel safe or wouldn't be picked up by traditional taxi services.

 They serve not just SF's queer community but people of color, and allies.
 Homobiles is also credited by members of the business community with pioneering the operating model that helped lead to Lyft and Uber's success.

 Godspeed and Freak Show

 In 2002, Breedlove's first novel, Godspeed, was published by St. Martin's Press.
 The main character of the book is a methamphetamine-using bicycle messenger named Jim.
 The main character is said to be based on Breedlove's years as an addict.
 In 2007, a German translation of the novel was published, titled Götterspeed on Mox und Moritz.

 Godspeed was produced as a short film, starring Breedlove as Jim, the antihero, Ad-Rock of the Beastie Boys as the dispatcher, and Jillian Lauren, aka Sparkle Diamonds of the LA burlesque troupe Velvet Hammer, as the stripper love interest.
 It features music by Tribe8, Lunachicks, The Gossip, Katastrophe, MDC, All The Pretty Horses, Bikini Kill, Le Tigre, Blatz, and Dirtbox.
 Breedlove co-directed with Jen Gilomen and co-produced with Kami Chisholm, wrote the script, and starred in the film.
 Music supervision provided by Kathleen Hanna and art directed by Vega Darling.

-Breedlove's other published books are Lynnee Breedlove’s One Freak Show and 45 Thought Crimes, published by Manic D Press in 2009 and 2019, respectively.
+Breedlove's other published books are Lynnee Breedlove's One Freak Show and 45 Thought Crimes, published by Manic D Press in 2009 and 2019, respectively.